Economic & Social Impact in Rural Africa

 In the poorer regions of Zimbabwe and South Africa, it is mainly women who benefit from the additional income through Baobab.
 Often they are responsible for taking care of their children because they are either single parents or the men cannot live with their families due to working obligations elsewhere.
 The extra income allows them to pay for school fees, additional food or household items.

-We buy Baobab Fruit in rural areas, organize transport, extract the fruit powder and engage in international trade.
 We are committed to improving the situation of people in the poorer regions of Zimbabwe and South Africa.
-We have ensured that our collection areas have received organic certification.
+Our suppliers have ensured that their collection areas have received organic certification.
 This is beneficial for the marketing aspects of products and pays out for the farmers in other ways as well.
 The organic certification does not refer specifically to the Baobab trees themselves, but rather to the land on which the trees grow on.
 This means that once that land is certified, other products such as vegetables or other wild fruit can be grown and sold by local communities as organic produce.

 However, harvesters must adhere to strict certification criteria, otherwise they lose the certificate.
-In order to meet the requirements for certification and to benefit most from it, we organise regular trainings and workshops for registered smallholder farmers and collectors.
+In order to meet the requirements for certification and to benefit most from it, our suppliers organise regular trainings and workshops for registered smallholder farmers and collectors.

-Our harvesters have formed cooperatives which allow them better negotiating positions for the prices of their products.
-We guarantee all our harvesters a minimum price as a safety net to shield them from any downward fluctuations in “normal” market prices which may occasionally fall below the minimum price.
+The harvesters have formed cooperatives which allow them better negotiating positions for the prices of their products.
+They are guaranteed a minimum price as a safety net to shield them from any downward fluctuations in “normal” market prices which may occasionally fall below the minimum price.
 Upon selling their product the fruit collectors also receive additional premium funds which they can use for community investments such as kindergartens, community halls, hospitals or the like.